Exact non-stationary solutions of the Euler equations in two and three dimensions: Abstract

 \section{Abstract}

 We develop, via Arnold’s geometric framework, a mechanism for constructing explicit, smooth, global-in-time, and typically non-stationary solutions of the incompressible Euler equations.
 The approach introduces a notion of generalized Coriolis force, whose spectrum underlies the construction of these solutions.
-In the setting of ideal hydrodynamics, the construction recovers classical exact solutions such as Kelvin and Rossby-Haurwitz waves, while also producing new explicit examples on curved surfaces and three-dimensional manifolds including the round three-sphere.
-We further obtain a complete classification in two dimensions and a partial classification in three dimensions of the Riemannian manifolds that admit such solutions.
-The method is also formulated in the general Euler-Arnold setting and yields a simple criterion for non-stationarity.
+We recover classical exact solutions such as Kelvin and Rossby-Haurwitz waves, while also producing new explicit examples on curved surfaces and three-dimensional manifolds including the round three-sphere.
+Furthermore, we obtain a complete classification in two dimensions and a partial classification in three dimensions of the Riemannian manifolds that admit such solutions.
+The method is in fact formulated in the general Euler-Arnold setting and yields a simple criterion for non-stationarity.